Everyone starts their journey by taking a pre-built training program and trying it out.

 - Using the autoregulation strategies preceding this section so that you can account for your performance being more variable.

-If you have found this helpful, you might be pleased to know it is just a small section taken from our Muscle and Strength Training Pyramid book.
-The second edition, along with the Nutrition companion book, was released this January 2019.
+If you have found this helpful, you might be pleased to know it is just a small section taken from our Muscle and Strength Pyramid books.

 Thank you for reading.
 Questions welcomed in the comments.